-The Blue Ridge loan is convertible into common shares of the Company at a deemed value of \$0.158 per share for all outstanding principal and interest at Blue Ridge's discretion.
+The Blue Ridge loan was convertible into common shares of the Company at a deemed value of \$0.158 per share for all outstanding principal and interest at Blue Ridge's discretion.
 The loan was originally made by Brigus Capital Inc., however the loan was transferred to Blue Ridge in 2018.
+Blue Ridge elected to convert the outstanding balance of the loan and accrued interest, \$137,093, on July 16, 2019.
+See note 13 for details.